-Nebraska state law requires that any building that will exceed the square footages defined in the Act and Board rules must be designed by an architect and/or professional engineer.
+Nebraska state law requires that any structure that will exceed the square footages defined in the E&A Regulation Act and Board Rules must be designed by an architect and/or professional engineer.
 What follows is a summary of the square footage definitions.
 Occupancy definitions and examples are taken from the State Building Code (The State Building Code references the International Building Code (IBC), International Residential Code (IRC), and International Existing Building Code, 2012 editions).
-Other local requirements may also apply.
+Other local city and county requirements may also apply.
 There are numerous exceptions and additions not included in this summary.
 We encourage you to talk with an architect or professional engineer and consult with your local building officials and inspectors to make sure your project meets all state and local requirements.

 Residential Structures (R)